 Sadly, none of us live in a perfect world.
 But it’s still important to make a note of it.
-This would be the gold standard in terms of a language-learning routine.
+This would be the gold standard in terms of a language learning schedule.
 Unfortunately, many of us are busy.
-So busy in fact, that we have to figure out where we can fit language-learning into our daily schedule.
+So busy in fact, that we have to figure out where we can fit language learning into our daily schedule.
 It’s not always easy, but it’s far from impossible.

-To give you an idea, here’s my language-learning routine.
+To give you an idea, here’s my language learning schedule.
 The key is finding moments throughout the day and reclaiming them to reach your goals.

 What’s so great about this approach is that it helps you sort out your short term, near-term, and long-term memories.
 Right before I go to bed, I review my daily lesson, taking advantage of that memory consolidation time.
 Then, when I wake up, I’m reviewing again, further solidifying that knowledge in my brain.
 All without it feeling forced or going through the dull grind of memorizing a bunch of new material, hoping I remember.

 Just like before, I break up my lessons throughout the day.
 But this time, I’m only spending around 30 minutes on each language.
 Still, it’s enough time to make progress towards my goals.